- Market deregulation

 - Tougher plant emissions standards

-- Changes in hydrological cycle
+- Changes in the hydrological cycle

-I study how these changes alter the operations and financial outlook of electric power utilities, especially hydropower producers, and whether they ultimately have a cascading effect on water resources, environmental flows below dams, and by extension, river ecosystems.
+I study how these changes alter the operations and financial outlook of electric power utilities, especially hydropower producers, and whether they ultimately have a cascading effect on water resources, environmental flows below dams, and river ecosystems.